Unmasked: New Photos Show Face Of Suspect In Targeted Killing Of CEO In Manhattan

 United Healthcare abruptly canceled the conference after the shooting.

-The suspect, a white man, fled the scene on foot before picking up an electric bike that had been stored in an alley.
+The suspect fled the scene on foot before picking up an electric bike that had been stored in an alley.

 He then rode north a few blocks into Central Park at around 7 a.m., according to the NYPD.